Welcome from the Chancellor

 Pittsburgh is fortunate.
 The city has less crime than many other cities.
 Nevertheless, crime is a reality here, as it is in virtually every community.

 Consistent with that reality, we continue to make significant investments in public safety on our campus.
-In fact, over the course of the last fiscal year, the University spent more than $21 million on security measures designed to create a more accessible and more secure campus.
+In fact, over the course of the past 13 years, the University has spent more than $143 million on security measures designed to create a more accessible and more secure campus.
 This includes more than $21 million spent in the last fiscal year.

-Our state-of-the-art Public Safety Building, which sits on Forbes Avenue near the entrance to Oakland, visibly symbolizes our University’s broader commitment to its Oakland neighbors; to the city of Pittsburgh; and to the members of our own community of students, faculty, and staff.
-Beyond that, we are proud of the fact that our police department—the third largest in Allegheny County—is recognized as one of the best-trained and most professional departments anywhere.
+Our state-of-the-art Public Safety Building, which opened in April 2007, sits on Forbes Avenue near the entrance to Oakland and is a visible symbol of our University's broader commitment to its Oakland neighbors and to the members of our own community of students, faculty, and staff.
+Beyond that, we are proud of the fact that our police department—the third largest in Allegheny County—is recognized as one of the best trained and most professional departments anywhere.

 Please keep in mind that safety and crime prevention are shared responsibilities.
 Use common sense and good judgment as you make your way around the campus and adjacent neighborhoods or travel into other parts of the community.
 Be watchful and alert, and never hesitate to ask for help.
 Become familiar with the campus resources outlined in this publication, and use these resources to help ensure your own personal safety and to contribute to the overall safety of every member of the Pitt community.